Novigra/Novigra/README.md

 - Capital G Gamer.
 - I love cats!🐱 But I’m also Egyptian so, fork found in the kitchen, I guess.
 - I’m currently studying Japanese 🇯🇵.
 It’s a beautiful language, but Kanji scares me ngl.
-- It’s currently 3:44 AM, May 26th, 2025.
-There’s a UI bug I can’t fix (no, I won’t use AI please leave me alone), so I’m editing the readme file for the ~~third~~ fourth time... if you wanna know where my priorities are.
+- ~~It’s currently 3:44 AM, May 26th, 2025.
+There’s a UI bug I can’t fix (no, I won’t use AI please leave me alone), so I’m editing the readme file for the ~~third~~ fourth time... if you wanna know where my priorities are.~~ I fixed it 😊
 - I love working on video games, graphics, and apps.
 But honestly, I’ll work on anything as long as it’s fun and I get to learn something new.
+- I’d really appreciate it if the hiring process didn’t include a coding assessment.
+PLLLEAAASEEE, I keep getting cooked and LeetCode already took half my hair 😭

 ## The never-ending interview cycle from hell.
 ![Madness](https://github.com/user-attachments/assets/2e50227a-fdb9-48bb-9e50-ccf1cadbf561)